Skip to main content

 • withdrawn-date should be recorded on planning-application and should not be duplicated as a timeline event, because withdrawal is a fundamental fact about the application rather than a repeatable process event.

-• A complete chronological timeline should be treated as a derived view.
+• a complete chronological timeline will need to be treated as a derived view.
 It may combine dates and events from planning-application, planning-permission-timeline, decision-notice and other decision-stage datasets without duplicating those facts in the canonical datasets.

 • Duplicate first-class dates in planning-permission-timeline -> rejected because it creates two authoritative-looking places for the same fact, increasing the risk of conflicting values without improving the canonical data model.